Rocket Italian Review (2023): I Tested The Course Thoroughly

 Rocket Italian and the Google Web Speech API

-Previously, they were using very outdated technology for the speaking/voice recognition component of their courses which put competitors like Rosetta Stone light years ahead.
+Previously, they were using very outdated technology for the speaking/voice recognition component of their Italian course (and others) which put competitors like Rosetta Stone light years ahead.

 Now they’re using Google’s own technology for speech recognition which is superbly accurate and gives an immediate ‘grade’ as to how close your pronunciation is to the native Italian speaker.